archive-dev/KatLan/docs/syntax.md

 ## Constructor definitions

-To define a constructor you use the `new` keyword as if you were defining a method.
-When declaring a constructor no return type needed.
+To define a constructor in a class, you can use the `new` keyword, just like you would define a method.
+Unlike methods, constructors do not have a return type.

 ```
 pub class Example {